adobe-commerce/partner-day-accs/README.md

 ### 2. Onboarding

 The starter kit provides boilerplate code for synchronizing entities across systems and onboarding scripts to simplify setup.
-During installation, there are low/no manual activities required.
+During installation, there is minimal activity required.

 To ensure flexibility for the onboarding scripts, the starter kit code provides a few different JSON configuration files to match your business requirements.